A device-independent protocol for XOR oblivious transfer: Introduction

 \subsection{Our security analysis approach}

 To analyze the security of the protocols for which perfect cheating is not possible, we require a way to calculate or upper bound the optimal cheating probabilities.
-For most of the bounds in this paper, we use the formalism of semidefinite programming to calculate optimal cheating probabilities, similar in fashion to the case of coin-flipping in Kitaev~\cite{Kit03} and Gutoski and Watrous~\cite{GW07}.
+For most of the bounds in this paper, we use the formalism of semidefinite programming to calculate optimal cheating probabilities.
+In the device-dependent case, i.e., in the proofs of Theorems \ref{th:Oldprotocol} and \ref{th:ms-xot}, our approach is similar to the SDP-based analysis of coin-flipping in Kitaev~\cite{Kit03} and general protocols in Gutoski and Watrous~\cite{GW07}.

 A semidefinite program (SDP) is an optimization problem of the form

 where $\calX$ and $\calY$ are complex Euclidean spaces, $\Phi : \Herm(\calX) \to \Herm(\calY)$ is a linear, Hermiticity-preserving transformation, and $C \in \Herm(\calX)$ and $B \in \Herm(\calY)$ are Hermitian.
 When the spaces are clear from context, we write $X \succeq Y$ to mean that $X - Y$ is (Hermitian) positive semidefinite, noting that the special case $X \succeq 0$ simply means $X$ is positive semidefinite.
 We use $X \succ Y$ to mean that $X - Y$ is positive definite.